jmvanel/corporate_risk/README.md

     PC rdfs:domain C .

-So each PC gives an atomic question in the form defined by C and P.
+So each PC gives an atomic question (i.e. field form) in the form defined by C and P.
 And user data are triples like:
     <users/email123-456> PC "5" .
     <users/email123-789> PC  <a9b76> .